 There is, in fact, a brisk introductory encyclopaedia article notionally addressed to philosophers by Jean-Pierre Marquis, ‘Category Theory’, The Stanford Encyclopedia of Philosophy.
 But while this is a useful source of pointers forward to different areas of interest, I suspect most beginners won’t be enlightened at all, as this is already pretty abstract (and indeed will probably only reinforce the impression that you need to know a lot of mathematics before you can get to grips with categories — not so).
-Better to return to this article once you know a little.
+Better to return to this article once you are already moderately acquainted with category theory.
 So where to start?

 I’ll start with three introductory books with different virtues, in something like order of difficulty:

 - F. William Lawvere and Stephen H. Schanuel, Conceptual Mathematics: A First Introduction to Categories (CUP 2nd edn.
 2009).
 A genuinely gentle introduction — extraordinarily so at the outset — that slowly introduces you to new categorial ways of thinking about some familiar things.
-In fact, you might well find the book rather too slow and even a bit condescending (does the likely reader really need to have it explained, at length, over a hundred pages into the book, that if P then Q and if not-Q then not-P are equivalent?).
-However, such irritations aside, you end up after a remarkably painless journey having learnt rather more than you realize.
+In fact, you might well find the book rather too slow and even a bit condescending at the outset (does the likely reader really need to have it explained, at length, over a hundred pages into the book, that if P then Q and if not-Q then not-P are equivalent?).
+However, such irritations aside, you do end up after a remarkably painless journey having learnt rather more than you realize.
 And the second edition is notably more useful than the first because it adds chapters that ease the transitions to more advanced topics.